Cendros/click-script/CONTRIBUTING.md

 # Contributing to ClickScript

-Welcome, and thank you for your interest in contributing to ClickScript extension for VS Code!.
+Welcome and thank you for your interest in contributing to ClickScript extension for VS Code!
 There are several of ways you can contribute to this extension.

 ## Ideas, feature requests, and bugs